The Bonfire of the Vanities (R)

 IMDb; Rotten Tomatoes; TV Tropes; Warner Bros.; Wikipedia

 Okay.
 This came out in 1990, but I didn't get around to seeing it until 2010.
-Hard to believe it took twenty years for me to watch it (hell, it's hard for me to believe sometimes that I'm old enough to have been interested in movies 20 years ago).
+Hard to believe it took twenty years for me to watch it.
 Whatever, it was based on a book I've never read, though I gather the tone of the movie is rather different than that of the book.
 I also remember the movie being critically panned, and a financial flop, but that never much stopped me from having some vague interest in eventually seeing it.
 And now, finally, I have.
 And I actually liked it, though I probably wouldn't if I was a fan of the book.
 I dunno.

 Anyway... this one thing happened to Sherman that wasn't really his fault, and it clearly troubled him.
 It seems a bit out of character, but as I said, he wanted to report the incident immediately.
 Though I suppose this was mostly out of concern for himself; if his involvement in the incident was discovered later, he could be in more trouble than if he'd come forward immediately.
 So maybe it wasn't that out of character.
 However, he didn't report it, and his involvement was discovered.
 And Maria was no help at all.
 So, Sherman's life spiraled downward very quickly, he just lost one part of his life after another, and ended up having a bit of a breakdown.
 In the end, things turn out alright for him, though there was some subterfuge used in getting around a legal technicality.
 Which, ironically, Sherman's father actually encouraged....